 Transcriptionists take the spoken word from audio files or video recordings and type out precisely what it says.
 These transcriptions are used for various purposes, such as video captions, documentation of medical appointments or police interviews, court proceedings, and more!

 While no specialized education is needed to work as a transcriptionist, training in a particular field, like medical or legal transcription, will lead to better pay and job opportunities.
 You must be able to type fast, though!
 Typically, at least 60 to 70 WPM.

-General transcriptionists, who most frequently transcribe video captions, police interviews, and other less technical material, earn about $10 per hour.
-Medical transcriptionists earn an average of $37,310, and court captioners earn a median of $61,660.
+General transcriptionists, who most frequently transcribe video captions, police interviews, and other less technical material, earn about $10-$15 per hour.
+Court captioners earn a median of $61,660.

 Something to keep in mind with entry-level transcription jobs is the pay is often per audio minute.
 One audio minute can take anywhere from three to four actual minutes to transcribe, so make sure you do the math before accepting an offer!

 However, if you enjoy transcription and can stick with it through the entry-level gigs until you gain experience, it can be a flexible and well-paid remote career.
 If you already have a bit of experience under your belt, consider looking into legal transcription.